Peled-Zohar/AutoEntityGenerator/README.md

 </div>

-## We love users Feedback!
+## We love Feedback!

 If you have any feedback of any kind, we would love to know about it!
 Please [open a new discussion or join an existing one in the feedback category](https://github.com/Peled-Zohar/AutoEntityGenerator/discussions/categories/user-feedback).

-If encounter any bugs or have feature requests, please join the [Suggested Features discussion]([https://github.com/Peled-Zohar/AutoEntityGenerator/discussions](https://github.com/Peled-Zohar/AutoEntityGenerator/discussions/16)) on the GitHub repository.
+If you encounter any bugs or have feature requests, please join the [Suggested Features discussion](https://github.com/Peled-Zohar/AutoEntityGenerator/discussions/16) on the GitHub repository.

 <div align="center">